danielegiardiello/Prediction_performance_survival/01_predsurv_minimal_RMD.md

 interventions for 10 patients of whom one would have experience the event in 5 years if untreated is acceptable (thus treating 9 unnecessary patients).
-This strategy is compared with the strategies of treat all and treat none patients.
+This strategy is compared with the strategies of treat all and treat none of the patients.
 If overtreatment is harmful, a higher threshold should be used.
 The net benefit is calculated as:

 <img src="https://render.githubusercontent.com/render/math?math=%5Chuge%7B%5Cfrac%7BTP%7D%7Bn%7D-%5Cfrac%7BFP%7D%7Bn%7D*%5Cfrac%7Bp_t%7D%7B1-p_t%7D%7D">